api3dao/old-api3-docs/docs/airnode/v0.8/reference/deployment-files/config-json.md

 - [constantGasPrice](../../concepts/gas-prices.md#constantgasprice)
   - `gasPrice`: (required) - An object of the form `{"value": 0, "unit": "wei"}` that configures the amount to use as gas price.
-    - gasPrice.value: (required) - A number specifying the gasPrice value.
+    - `gasPrice.value`: (required) - A number specifying the gasPrice value.
-    - gasPrice.unit: (required) The unit of the gasPrice value.
+    - `gasPrice.unit`: (required) The unit of the gasPrice value.
 It can be one of the following: (wei, kwei, mwei, gwei, szabo, finney, ether).

 ### `maxConcurrency`